Islamic Corporation For The Insurance Of Investment And Export Credit (ICIEC) To Host High-Level Panel On De-Risking Trade And Investment For Regional Prosperity At 2026 Islamic Development Bank Group (Isdb) Group Annual Meetings

 With Azerbaijan's strategic location between Europe and Asia, and its growing role in connectivity, logistics, renewable energy, infrastructure, and non-oil economic diversification, the HLPD will highlight practical opportunities for de-risked investment and cross-border cooperation.
 The discussion will also showcase how ICIEC's Shariah-compliant political risk insurance and credit enhancement solutions can help address investment barriers, enhance investor confidence, and unlock financing for priority development projects.

 ICIEC's CEO, Dr. Khalid Khalafalla, stated,“This high-level panel discussion is an important platform to advance dialogue and partnerships around regional integration.
-Through its risk mitigation solutions, ICIEC helps turn investment opportunities into bankable projects that support trade, investment, and sustainable development across Member States.”Distributed by APO Group on behalf of Islamic Corporation for the Development of the Private Sector (ICD).
+Through its risk mitigation solutions, ICIEC helps turn investment opportunities into bankable projects that support trade, investment, and sustainable development across Member States.”Distributed by APO Group on behalf of Islamic Corporation for the Insurance of Investment and Export Credit (ICIEC).

 Media Contacts: